 Your student might not want to disappoint you by telling you they have no interest in that course, and then sign up for it and perform poorly because they wanted to take something else.

 Or a parent might misjudge his/her student’s strengths and urge them to sign up for a course that relies on a skill their student does not have.
 For example, I have heard from a parent who told her student to sign up for an Art History course based on the idea that she thought her son would like art, but did not realize the course relied heavily on memorization, which was not one of her son’s strengths.
 He struggled, and both parent and student were unhappy.

-I have talked to parents who told their students not to listen to the advise of their academic adviser, and urged the students to take (for example) Accounting 111 and Math 111 in the same semester – and then are unhappy when the student is not doing well.
+I have talked to parents who told their students not to listen to the advise of their academic adviser, and urged the students to take (for example) Accounting 111 and Math 111 in the same semester – and then are upset when the student is not doing well.
 Academic advisers are more intimately familiar with suggested course combinations and prerequisites, and they are there to help students avoid pitfalls like that.
 Please let them do their jobs!